unglud/laravel-image/README.md

 etc....
 ```

+### Crop and save
 You can specify size as second argument for center fit cropping

 ```php
 LavaImage::save('http://lorempixel.com/300/300/', [100,100]);
 ```

-As first argument you can pass any data, what [Intervention/image make method](http://image.intervention.io/api/make) support
+As the first argument, you can pass any data, what [Intervention/image make method](http://image.intervention.io/api/make) support

 ```php
 // save image from file